UnluckyDjentleman/kanban-dnd-kit/README.md

 Need to add/upgrade/delete:

-- Add more languages (Chinese, Dutch, Latvian, Portuguese and Swedish are in priority);
+- Add more languages (Chinese, Dutch, Indian, Latvian, Portuguese and Swedish are in priority);
-- Add filtration of boards (because there could a lot of boards);
 - If you want me to add something here, check the social network links in my Github.